The-OpenROAD-Project/OpenROAD-flow-scripts/docs/contrib/CI.md

         -   Target: all branches that are not filed as PR.
 CI will run for PR branches on the public side after "Ready to Sync Public" workflow.
 -   OpenROAD-flow-scripts-All-Tests-Private
-    -   Description: runs flow tests, does not include RTLMP designs.
+    -   Description: runs flow tests for private PDK designs.
     -   Target: secure branches.